 Under Belgian law, parties negotiating a transaction, including a sale and purchase of shares, assets or a business, are under a general obligation to conduct the negotiations in good faith.
 This entails, among other things, that negotiations which are at a reasonably advanced stage where a party can reasonably expect that a transaction will occur, in principle cannot be terminated unilaterally without due and reasonable justification.
-Where there is a breach of pre-contractual obligations, the party in breach can be held liable for damages.
+Where there is a breach of pre-contractual obligations, the party in breach, and potentially even its representatives, can be held liable for damages.